thomasjbarrett82/RecipesMarkdown/Chili.md

-#
+# Chili

+Source: Tara

 ## Ingredients

-- 1# ground beef
+- 2 lbs. ground beef

-- ½ yellow onion, chopped
+- 2 onions, chopped

-- 1 green bell pepper, chopped
+- 4 bell peppers, chopped
+- 4 cans beans (mix of kidney and chili)
+- 2 cans stewed or diced tomatoes

-- 1 red bell pepper, chopped
+- 1 or 2 jalapenos, diced

-- 1 package chili seasoning
+- 2 packages chili seasoning

-- ½ tsp tabasco sauce

-- 3 cloves garlic, minced

-- 1 can tomato sauce

-- 1 can tomato paste
+- 1 cup tortilla chips, crushed (optional)

-- 28 oz can diced tomatoes

-- 4 oz can diced green chiles

-- 1 can kidney beans, drained & rinsed

-- 1 can black beans, drained & rinsed

 ## Prep

-- Place pan or skillet over med-high heat
+- Heat Dutch oven on medium

 ## Directions

-- Place beef, onion, and peppers in pan

-- Brown beef, drain and remove
+- Brown beef in pot
+- Add onions & peppers and cook for 5 minutes

-- Combine in crockpot with remaining ingredients
+- Add remaining ingredients
+- Bring to a boil
+- Turn to low and cover
+- Add tortilla chips, if using

-- Cook at LOW for 5-6 hours
+- Cook for 2-3 hours

-- OR combine in large pot and simmer for 1 hour on stove top
+- Serve with cheese and sour cream